Roshan-R/installer/README.md

-# winstall
+# Winstall

-A linux installer
+A script to download and install program dependencies

+## Instalation

-Use install.sh to install the script.
+clone the repository and run `sudo install.sh` to install the script.

-Available features
+## Features

-winstaller make PROGRAM to download all .deb files of dependencies to a folder.
+use `winstaller make program_name` to download all .deb files of dependencies to a folder .win folder in the current directory.

-To install from a .win folder, navigate to the folder add sudo winstaller install to install it.
+To install a program from a .win folder, navigate to the folder and use `sudo winstaller install` to install it.